We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 Places To Stay

 One ILP volunteer had one word to say about her stay: "Excellent!".
 This hostel is decorated with artwork and crafts made by the owners themselves which lends this place some charm.
-Complete with a cool hang out area (plus a pool table) and a helpful staff, dorm rooms at Monkey Toe are also affordable, with bunks around $6 per night.
+Complete with a cool hang out area (plus a pool table) and helpful staff, dorm rooms at Monkey Toe are a steal.

 Bed — Chiang Mai Gate